 Other users can then download and view your resume when they visit your profile.
-However, we don’t recommend uploading your resume directly to your LinkedIn profile for two particular reasons:

-Option #2.
-Upload Your Resume on LinkedIn’s Job Page
+2. Upload Your Resume on LinkedIn’s Job Page

 Your second option (and the best for job seekers) is to upload a new resume each time you apply for a job using LinkedIn’s job search page.

 Follow these steps if you’re not sure where to start:

 Step 1.
 Find a job you’d like to apply for